DamoM73/digital-solutions-text-2025/content/04_data.md/03_structuring_data.md

 (normalisation=)
 ## Normalisation

 > Normalization is a database design technique that reduces data redundancy and eliminates undesirable characteristics like Insertion, Update and Deletion Anomalies.
 Normalization rules divides larger tables into smaller tables and links them using relationships.
-The purpose of Normalisation ... is to eliminate redundant (repetitive) data and ensure data is stored logically. {cite}`richardpeterson_2019_what`
+The purpose of Normalisation ... is to eliminate `richardpeterson_2019_what`

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xoTyrdT9SZI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>